 Both a Health Savings Account (HSA) and Flexible Spending Account (FSA) allow an individual to set aside tax-free funds to pay for qualified out-of-pocket medical expenses, including deductibles, co-pays and prescriptions.
 Employers sometimes make matching contributions to both HSAs and FSAs.

 A key difference between the two accounts is an individual must use the money set aside in an FSA that specific year.
 Any unused funds will be lost at the end of the year.
 In contrast, HSA assets roll over to the next year, earn interest and may be invested.

 Are orthopedic and diabetic footwear products covered by an HSA or FSA?

 Yes, orthopedic and therapeutic footwear products qualify as a medical expense through an HSA or FSA account and can be reimbursed through your provider accounts.
+There are many options for diabetic footwear including women's and men's orthopedic slippers, sandals, and shoes.
 It is important to note that there is a process to be reimbursed, which may be found below.